reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 NGINX_DATA=/mnt/hdd/nginx
 ```

+Optionally, the user id of each service can be adjusted to match the user id of the host machine.
+Generally, this is not necessary as being in the same group is usually sufficient.
+However, some users have reported permission issues when accessing volume files in certain environments.

 ## Running services for the first time

 For the first installation, we recommend starting the services one at a time.
 Take your time to verify by yourself the `Dockerfiles` and validate that the services are being deployed correctly.